AdaGold/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: A method that calls itself
-- Recursive Case
+- Recursive Case: The part of a method that is recursive (calls itself)
-- Base Case
+- Base Case: The case that stops the loop
-- Activation Chain/Stack
+- Activation Chain/Stack: The process of solving the recursive loop
-- Activation Record/Call
+- Activation Record/Call: Each complete step in Activation Stack
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: A recursive method without a base case, or one where the starting value bypasses the base case, will continue indefinitely until stopped by the computer for taking up too much memory/room.
-- Tail Recursion
+- Tail Recursion: Is a special type of problem where the recursive call is the last part of the function.

 ## Tracing through a recursive method